csc301-fall-2021/assignment-2-66-shishune-waitingforpancakes/README.md

             - Query all data for each of deaths, confirmed, recovered, and active
             - Query for one day
             - Query for multiple days
-            - Query one combined keys
+            - Query one combined_key
-            - Query many combined keys
+            - Query many combined_key
-            - Query one country/region, no province/state specification
+            - Query one country/region
-            - Query many country/region, no province/state specification
-            - Query many countries/regions, no province/state specification
-            - Query one provinces/states, no country/region specification
+            - Query many country/region
-            - Query many countries/regions with one province/state specification
+            - Query one province/state
-            - Query many countries/regions with many province/state specification
+            - Query many province/state
             - Query for json and csv format output
             - Query for one missing date time (either start_date or end_date)
             - Query with no countries/regions, provinces/states, combined_keys specified
             - Query with no time period specified
     - Daily Reports
         - POST:
-            -
+            - Missing column names (no Province/State column, no Country/Region column)
+            - Incorrect column names (Long_ instead of Long, improper date, poorly formatted date)
+            - Missing cell values (no keys, no dates, no country/province, no confirmed/deaths/active/recovered)
         - GET:
+            - Query all data for deaths, confirmed, recovered, and active
+            - Query all data for one of each; deaths, confirmed, recovered, and active
+            - Query all data with no count data
+            - Query for one day
+            - Query one combined_key
+            - Query many combined_key
+            - Query one country/region
+            - Query many country/region
+            - Query one province/state
-            -
+            - Query many province/state
+            - Query for json and csv format output
+            - Query with no countries/regions, provinces/states, combined_keys or date specified